Mexico Digital Nomad Visa Guide (2024)

 Therefore, if you like a more tranquil but still large city where you have everything at your disposal, Toluca might be your cup of tea.

 Also, like almost any other city in Mexico, Toluca is rich with historical sites, architectural gems, and natural beauties.
-Hence, we recommend visiting some of the Tolucan attractions
+So don’t worry about the lack of vibrancy — you’ll have your share of fun visiting the Tolucan attractions.

 Bear in mind that living in Toluca is not cheap, again due to high accommodation prices.
-When it comes to other costs, for example, for groceries, the prices are more or less moderate.
+When it comes to other costs (for example, of groceries), the prices are more or less moderate.

 Where to work in Toluca

 If you come to Toluca, you will have plenty of coworking spaces at your disposal.
-According to Google ratings, the best and worth visiting is Proyecto 7 coworking space.
-It has 4.5 stars out of 22 reviews.
+According to Google ratings, the best one is Proyecto 7 – Sede Toluca – Edomex coworking space.
+It has 4.3 stars out of 67 reviews.

 Tips for digital nomads in Mexico